Ira Gershwin: Awards and honors

+Ira Gershwin was inducted into the Songwriters Hall of Fame in 1971.

 Legacy

-Ira Gershwin was a joyous listener to the sounds of the modern world.
-"He had a sharp eye and ear for the minutiae of living."
-He noted in a diary: "Heard in a day: An elevator's purr, telephone's ring, telephone's buzz, a baby's moans, a shout of delight, a screech from a 'flat wheel', hoarse honks, a hoarse voice, a tinkle, a match scratch on sandpaper, a deep resounding boom of dynamiting in the impending subway, iron hooks on the gutter."

 In 1987, Ira's widow, Leonore, established the Ira Gershwin Literacy Center at University Settlement, a century-old institution at 185 Eldridge Street on the Lower East Side, New York City.
 The center is designed to give English-language programs to primarily Hispanic and Chinese Americans.
 Ira and his younger brother George spent many after-school hours at the Settlement.

-The George and Ira Gershwin Collection and the Ira Gershwin Files from the Law Office of Leonard Saxe are both at the Library of Congress Music Division.
-The Edward Jablonski and Lawrence D. Stewart Gershwin Collection at the Harry Ransom Humanities Research Center at the University of Texas at Austin holds a number of Ira's manuscripts and other material.
+In 1988 UCLA established The George and Ira Gershwin Lifetime Musical Achievement Award in recognition of the brothers' contribution to music, and for their gift to UCLA of the fight song "Strike Up the Band for UCLA".

-In 2007, the United States Library of Congress named its Prize for Popular Song after him and his brother George.
+In 2007, the United States Library of Congress named its Prize for Popular Song after Ira and his brother George.
 Recognizing the profound and positive effect of American popular music on the world's culture, the prize will be given annually to a composer or performer whose lifetime contributions exemplify the standard of excellence associated with the Gershwins.